ozayturay/EagleProjects/README.md

 # EagleProjects
-Eagle Projects by ozayturay a.k.a Simon/CGTr
+Eagle Projects by Özay Turay a.k.a Simon/CGTr